Man'yōgana: Origin

+Scholars from the Korean kingdom of Baekje are believed to have introduced the man'yōgana writing system to the Japanese archipelago.
+The chronicles Kojiki and the Nihon Shoki both state so; though direct evidence is hard to come by, scholars tend to accept the idea.

-A possible oldest example of man'yōgana is the iron Inariyama Sword that was excavated at the Inariyama Kofun in 1968.
-In 1978, X-ray analysis revealed a gold-inlaid inscription consisting of at least 115 Chinese characters and this text, written in Chinese, included Japanese personal names which were supposedly phonetically written.
-This sword is thought to have been made in the year 辛亥年 (471 A.D. in commonly accepted theory).
-There is a possibility that the inscription of the Inariyama sword may be written in a version of the Chinese language used in the Korean-peninsula kingdom of Baekje.
+A possible oldest example of man'yōgana is the iron Inariyama Sword, which was excavated at the Inariyama Kofun in 1968.
+In 1978, X-ray analysis revealed a gold-inlaid inscription consisting of at least 115 Chinese characters, and this text, written in Chinese, included Japanese personal names, which were written for names in a phonetic language.
+This sword is thought to have been made in the year 辛亥年 (471 AD in the commonly accepted theory).

+There is a strong possibility that the inscription of the Inariyama Sword may have had Korean influence.

 Principles

-Man'yōgana uses kanji characters for their phonetic rather than semantic qualities—in other words, they are used for their sounds and not their meanings.
-There was no standard system for choice of kanji; different kanji could be used to represent the same sound, the choice being made on the whims of the writer.
+Man'yōgana uses kanji characters for their phonetic rather than semantic qualities.
+In other words, kanji are used for their sounds, not their meanings.
+There was no standard system for choice of kanji, and different ones could be used to represent the same sound, with the choice made on the whims of the writer.
 By the end of the 8th century, 970 kanji were in use to represent the 90 morae of Japanese.
 For example, the Man'yōshū poem 17/4025 was written as follows: